 Originally only 35mm, you can now get it in 120, 4x5, and 8x10, yee-haw!
 Wait around and I'm sure it's going to come out in APS just for the serious pros out there.

-It was funny, watching the media proclaim the death of film as Kodachrome was retired at the end of 2010.
-Meanwhile, the manufacturer of Kodachrome came out with a multiple-award-winning colour negative film that everyone loved so much that they couldn't make enough of it in enough formats, and nobody took any notice.
-Don't let anyone convince you that film is dead.
+It was strange, watching the media proclaim the final death of film as Kodachrome was retired at the end of 2010.
+Meanwhile, the manufacturer of Kodachrome came out with a multiple-award-winning colour negative film that everyone loved so much that they couldn't make enough of it in enough formats.

 Kodak says that it requires no exposure compensation for exposures up to 1 second, and to "make tests under your conditions" for anything longer.
 That's nice, but not always possible.